-In this tutorial, we will discuss how can we fetch tweets using twitter API in Python?
+Summary: In this tutorial, we will learn to fetch and post tweets on Twitter using API in Python.

-Once the account has been created and verified.
-Create an app by going here.
+After the account has been created and verified, create an app by going here.

-So select your app and go to the ‘keys and tokens’ section to get you API keys and tokens.
+Select your newly created app and go to the ‘keys and tokens’ section to get your API keys.

-Save all API Keys and tokens to use it in your code.
+Copy all API Keys and tokens to use in your code.

 $ pip install python-twitter

-import twitter into python script and paste your API keys and tokens details into the respective variable of the code given below.
+After successfully installing the library, paste your API keys and tokens details into the respective fields of the following script:

 #paste your API keys and token here